Share:

 Distance15.3K OS Explorer145

-Leave station via main exist & follow road left until at sharp right take allyway straight ahead.
+Leave station via main exit & follow road left until at sharp right take allyway straight ahead.
 At Church take road left, then just past Church, but before bridge, cross road and enter the very nice Jack Phillips Memorial Gardens which run alongside River Wey.

 After gardens cross river over road bridge, cross road and before Church rejoin Wey, now on towpath.
 Town recedes on opposite bank and with open grass land to your left your getting into rural solitude fairly quickly.
 Brief canal boat section at Catteshall Lock.